okoliechykwuka/Deel-interview-assessment/README.md

 - Open a jupyter notebook terminal.

 ```
-Run the entire code by clicking on the cell/Run all option
+Run the entire code by clicking on the cell/Run all option on jupyter notebook
 ```

 ### Step 4: Test the API